thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 0: Explain?

 1: Like maybe the hats weigh something.
 Maybe $\hat{1}$ means "The number $1$'s home directory."
 And home directories can have all sorts of stuff inside them.
 So $\hat{1}$ might be bigger than $1$, and that would make it a different size.
+Or maybe the hats represent some code that takes a nonzero amount of time to execute, and maybe by "size" we mean something related to "execution time."
+Words can mean all sorts of stuff man I dunno.

-0: Ok that's a good point but that's not what we mean by "size" here.
-We're not talking about weight or physical volume or anything.
-I just mean the number of numbers.
+0: Wonderful point.
+Mathematicians don't usually consider that sort of thing.
+But in their defense, that's not what we mean by "size" here.
+We're not talking about weight or physical volume or execution time or anything like that.
+In this situation, "size" just means the number of numbers.

 1: The number of numbers?
 Like a meta-number?

 0: No, the number of numbers in the two lists.
 The list without hats, and the list with hats.
-Do those two lists have the same number of numbers.
+Do those two lists have the same number of numbers?

-1: Oh yeah I see.
+1: Oh, got it.
 I'd say they do.

-0: What about now.
+0: What about now?

 $$0, \; 1, \dots, \; \omega, \; \omega+1, \; \dots$$